khalid-hussain/shaheen/chap7.md

 the evening, I will come and have a look at him myself.
 In the meantime, make sure that no one wakes him or tries to talk to him."

-In the afternoon when Badr Bin Mughira got to speak to Bashir in private, he asked his friend of his unexpected arrival.
+In the afternoon when Badr bin Mughira got to speak to Bashir in private, he asked his friend of his unexpected arrival.
 Bashir Bin Hassan replied, "It was my greatest wish to witness the departure of Abul Hassan's army with my own eyes but I got this news only when the army had departed from Granada.
 But